WWE Raw: Production

 On the September 14, 2015 season premiere of Raw, the middle rope was colored gold.
-Throughout the month of October 2015, the program partnered with Susan G. Komen for the Cure to promote Breast Cancer Awareness Month, with various stage elements being made pink.
+Throughout the month of October 2015, the program once again partnered with Susan G. Komen for the Cure to promote Breast Cancer Awareness Month, with various stage elements being made pink.
 On the November 16, 2015, episode of Raw, WWE had a moment of silence for the victims of the terrorist attack in Paris, France, on November 13, 2015.
 Another moment of silence was held months later in June for the victims of the Orlando nightclub shooting.

 On July 25, 2016, the ropes returned to red, the announce table moved back to the top of the stage for the first time since 2005, and a new HD set and graphics were debuted.
 The new set was almost identical to the set used for SummerSlam 2012 and 2013.
-It received some negativity after the newly dubbed "New Era" was using an older set.
-The set was revamped just four weeks later with a more elaborate and distinctive design.
-The new set featured the absence of a traditional TitanTron which had been custom since 1997.
+After some fans responded negatively to the redesign, the set was revamped four weeks later with a more elaborate and distinctive arrangement.
+The new set featured the absence of a traditional TitanTron, which had been part of the Raw staging since 1997.
 In its place was a curved LED banner with several rows of rectangle LED lights behind it.
 The new set also introduced LED floor panels on the entrance ramp along with LED ring posts.
 On the January 29, 2018 episode of Raw, new graphics and an updated logo were introduced, which lasted until September 23, 2019.

-On September 30, 2019 for its season premiere (and coinciding with the premiere of SmackDown on Fox later that week), Raw introduced a new set (including the reinstatement of pyrotechnics, which had been dropped in 2017 due to budget issues), updated logo (cropped with a chevron to make it resemble the corner of a ring), and new theme music ("Legendary" by Skillet).
-It was also revealed that both shows will now be staffed by separate writing teams.

-In September 2021, the ropes would turn white from red permanently which would also apply the same to SmackDown.
-Meaning all WWE programming except NXT UK use white ropes once again just like December 2012 – July 2016.

-On November 22, 2021, an updated version of the 2019 logo was introduced, alongside new graphics, and theme song.
+In September 2021, the ring-ropes changed color from red to white, which was also reflected on SmackDown.
+On November 22 of that year, an updated version of the 2019 logo was introduced, alongside new graphics.
+The theme song was changed to "Greatness" by Vo Williams, which remained its theme song until November 20, 2023, when it was changed to "Born to Be" by def rebel, the artist behind WWE's music input for its programming, which is performed by Supreme Madness.
+Bumper themes included "Survival", "Eye of an Warrior" and "Legacy".

-In February 2022, Raw and NXT temporarily moved to Syfy in the United States, due to USA Network broadcasting coverage of the 2022 Winter Olympics.
+In February 2022, Raw and NXT temporarily moved to Syfy in the United States due to USA Network broadcasting coverage of the 2022 Winter Olympics.
+A similar arrangement occurred in August 2024 for the 2024 Summer Olympics.

-According to Eric Bischoff on the episode of WWE Confidential, the show utilizes 13 cameras at the cost of $85,000.
+To differentiate the presentation from SmackDown, since January 6, 2025, Raw introduced a black mat featuring the logos of Netflix, Fortnite, Snickers, Cricket Wireless, Hulk Hogan's Real American Beer, and Riyadh Season.
+The Fortnite logo was removed the following week.
+It also introduced a new announce table featuring sets of a LED lights with the WWE logo on a centre, which is a major change to the announce table design since the first brand extension of 2002.